5 Business Best Practices for Email Security

 Spammers will use a variety of techniques – such as keylogging Trojans, phishing emails or linking to malicious websites – to steal sensitive business and personal information.
 This can be details like social security numbers, bank accounts, credit card information and more.

-In order to prevent this, you need an email service that stops malware or spam from arriving in your inbox or a robust anti-virus software in addition to your business email.
+In order to prevent this, you need an email service such as Paubox Suite Plus that stops malware or spam from arriving in your inbox or a robust anti-virus software in addition to your business email.
 Bonus points if this service can prevent the harvesting of email addresses and blocks emails with more than 15 recipients.

 Having a good filter protecting your inbox will give you one less thing to worry about for potential security breaches.